teodorma/AdvancedDataStructures/README.md

 ## Performance Evaluation

 To evaluate the performance of these data structures, we conducted a series of tests varying the datasets.
-Below are the tables and diagrams showing the execution times of the required operations, where we have:
+Below are the tables and diagrams showing the execution times of the required operations, where we have tested on 100,000 numbers (with the skip list having 10 levels and a coin flip chance of 10%)
 - 1: insert the number X into the set
 - 2: delete the number X from the set (if it exists)
 - 3: display 1 if the number X is in the set, otherwise display 0